opengisch/QgisModelBaker/docs/docs/background_info/extended_models_optimization.md

 ## Strategies

-Let's check out the following examle model and it's implementation according to the strategies.
+Let's check out the following examle model and it's implementation according to the strategies on a database created with ***smart2intehritance***.

 ### Ortsplanung Example